endeepak/pungi/README.md

 Miscellaneous
 =============
 This library has been tested with python 2.6 and unittest framework.
 It may(more likely!) or may not work with other versions of python or other testing frameworks.
+If you notice any failures, please report the issue [here](https://github.com/endeepak/pungi/issues/new).